 "If hunters take some time to prepare for the LGCO, they will not only see amazing sights, they will also do their part in helping reduce an overpopulated flock to promote snow goose health," said Keller.
 "Snows are hunted from September through May across all latitudes and longitudes of Canada and the United States.
 Any species that is chased and hunted for that amount of time across a massive flyway range will naturally become very smart and conditioned.
 Having the opportunity to observe and hunt a species like snows can be a great success or a very humbling experience.
 The way I look at it, if you can fool a flock of snows, you have accomplished something.
 Also, having the opportunity to see the massive flocks at peak migration is truly a spectacle and can only be described as amazing.'"

 Other hunters have echoed Keller's enthusiasm for taking advantage of the LGCO.
-Martin Hesby, an Avery pro-staffer in Brooking, S.D., and an avid snow goose hunter since 1987, said the spectacle of snow goose hunting makes it more than worth the extreme effort and planning it often requires.
+Martin Hesby, an avid snow goose hunter since 1987 from Brooking, S.D., said the spectacle of snow goose hunting makes it more than worth the extreme effort and planning it often requires.

 "Snow goose hunting tests the knowledge and skill of the hunter like no other form of waterfowl hunting I have ever experienced," said Hesby.
 "This challenge draws me to the bird, and because snow geese are very adaptive and seem to get smarter and smarter every year, a hunter needs to evolve and always be working to stay one step ahead of the game from season to season."